Description of Volunteer Positions

 3. Be available at registration for the Mighty Mite races

-4. Write brief race reports and provide these to the social media team for posting.
+4. Write brief race reports with pictures and provide these to the social media team for posting.

 5. Attend socials and CMAC end of season banquet